I'm A Conventional Medicine Doctor. Here's What Made Me Embrace Alternative Medicine

 Although a recent study revealed that only 27 percent of U.S. medical schools teach a course on nutrition, physicians are becoming more aware that food can be used to prevent and even cure disease.
 This fact is supported by Medicare, which provides reimbursement for heart disease patients who undergo Dr. Dean Ornish’s plant-based program.
 In addition, Kaiser Permanente, the largest HMO in the United States, endorses a plant-based diet, stating, "Physicians should consider recommending a plant-based diet to all their patients."

-3. I found therapies that would reverse autoimmune disease.
+3. I found therapies that would help treat autoimmune disease.

 Autoimmune diseases can be frustrating and difficult to treat.
 Most of the current medical therapies, such as steroids, are poorly tolerated and filled with side effects.
 This is contrasted with alternative medicine, which can provide a refreshing, drug-free, and effective option.
 Take, for example, Dr. Terry Wahls—an internal medicine physician who was diagnosed with progressively worsening multiple sclerosis—who began eating a modified paleo diet and reduced her exposure to environmental toxins.
-These simple changes dramatically reversed her disease even though she had been told that her condition was futile by other doctors.
+These simple changes dramatically improved her condition even though she had been told it was futile by other doctors.
 She went from being wheelchair-bound to riding her bike within a year, all without medications.
-Now, she has teamed with other physicians at the University of Iowa to conduct successful studies on reversing autoimmune disease using dietary and environmental changes.
+Now, she has teamed with other physicians at the University of Iowa to conduct successful studies on treating autoimmune disease using dietary and environmental changes.

 4. Alternative medicine can be a valid solution to chronic pain.